OpenRiak/riak_kv/docs/ReplicationGuide.md

 For replication, the real-time replication source must be enabled on every node in the cluster, as a PUT may be coordinated from any vnode (on any node), regardless of which node received the PUT request.

+> By convention, the name of the queues are normally aligned with the names of the cluster that is to consume from the queue i.e. `<sink_cluster_name>`.
+However, the name can be anything descriptive for the context in which the queue is to be used.

 ### Enable a Real-Time Sink

 There are five configuration items required to set up a sink for real-time replication.
 They are all set via `riak.conf`: